JPmiles86/laurie-meiring-website/docs/data-models.md

 ];
 ```

+### Events Calendar Presentation

+The events calendar is designed to show pickleball activities across Costa Rica, helping players find opportunities to play and compete.

+- **Implementation**:
+  - All approved events show on the events calendar page
+  - Events are linked to clubs when applicable
+  - The events page includes a simple way for event organizers to submit their events
+  - Past events are automatically removed to keep the calendar current

-### Relationship with Featured Clubs
+### Relationship between Events and Clubs

-Events can be linked to featured clubs using the `clubId` property in the `hostedBy` object.
-When displaying event details, if the event is hosted by a featured club, the website will provide a link to that club's information.
+Events can be linked to clubs using the `clubId` property in the `hostedBy` object.
+This creates a helpful connection:

+1. Players viewing event details can easily find information about the hosting club
+2. Players viewing club details can see upcoming events at that location

+This integration helps players get a complete picture of pickleball activities at various locations.

 ## Partner Matching Form